ash-with-a/Twitter_DataMining/README.md

 This process is very much helpful to extract Feedback on a newly launched product, or a service.
 It serves as an extremely useful tool in terms of Marketing.
-Mining the users' opinions provides a successful solution in troubleshooting the issues in a deployed product, and to improve the features of it.
+Mining the users' opinions provides a successful solution in troubleshooting the issues associated with a deployed product, and to improve the features of it.
 New versions can be planned and built as many users leave their suggestions and expectations in their Tweets.